mpounsett/nagiosplugin/README.txt

 ============

 :py:mod:`nagiosplugin` is a package which helps writing Nagios/Icinga compatible plugins easily in Python.
-It cares for much of the boilerplate code commonly found in Nagios check, including:
+It cares for much of the boilerplate code and default logic commonly found in Nagios checks, including:

 * Nagios 3 Plugin API compliant parameters and output formatting
 * Controller to handle the general plugin control flow